deep-learning-mit/staging/2023-12-12-physics_loss.md

 ​	*Table 1: Training performance for two-objective loss functions.
-All runs were performed with $\alpha =0.9,\; \mathcal{T}=1$*.
+All runs were performed with $\alpha =0.9,\; \mathcal{T}=1$.
 The rightmost column show the percent improvement from the single objective training.
-The poor performance of $\mathcal{F}\circ\frac{d}{dx}$ might be due to high frequency noise being amplified by the derivative operator before being passed through the Fourier transform.
+The poor performance of $\mathcal{F}\circ\frac{d}{dx}$ might be due to high frequency noise being amplified by the derivative operator before being passed through the Fourier transform.*

 |       $\boldsymbol{p_1}$       | $\boldsymbol{\mathcal{L_0}(\text{epoch = }200)}$ | % Improvement over Single Objective |
 | :----------------------------: | :----------------------------------------------: | :---------------------------------: |